vvr-rao/Sagemaker-XGBoost/README.md

 Some more models trainied using the Weight Lifting Exercises dataset provided at http://web.archive.org/web/20161224072740/http:/groupware.les.inf.puc-rio.br/har

 All of these were trained using the R-kernel in Sagemaker.
 Models trained:
-Usinng the Caret Package - Random Forest & XGBoost Using Sagemaker - XGBoost
+Using the Caret Package - Random Forest & XGBoost.
+Using Sagemaker - XGBoost